AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 swift_version: 3.0
 ---

 From a simple `switch` to complex expressions, pattern matching in Swift can be quite powerful.
-Today we're gonna start exploring it by seing some cool usages of `switch`, before going further in later articles with even more advanced pattern matching techniques.
+Today we're going to start exploring it by seing some cool usages of `switch`, before going further in later articles with even more advanced pattern matching techniques.

 _This article serves as an introduction to the incomming articles about Pattern Matching._